KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 5. Can the Transformer model achieve 90%< accuracy on the PhysioNet 2017 challenge?

 #### Next steps planned:
--> Repostiory will be configured under private. (need of your Github accounts to add contributors)
+-> Repostiory will be configured under private.
+(I need your Github accounts to add you as contributors)
 <br />-> Training of the baseline Residual CNN model on UM data.
 <br />-> Further investigate all collected papers on ECG Transformer models (see proposal src/Research/Research_Readme.md) with focus on different approaches, identify/speficy limitations/weaknesses (research questions may be further specified during this step)
 <br />-> Model adaption using Transformer encoder-based blocks and also train a baseline Temporal Convolutional network -> build solution models with PyTorch instead Keras